bromine1/Obsidian-Notes/Classes/Python/Modules/Module 3/Module 3 Note Catcher.md

 - The rules that dicate if code is correct
 - each program has it's own
 - think of it like grammar for code

+## Booleans
+- Booleans are a data type in python that can only be `True` or `False`
+- Many functions take booleans and manipulate them to determine how they should act